Replace Missing Teeth with Dental Bridges

 Getting implant-supported bridges tends to take longer than with other bridge types.
 Generally, an initial surgery places the implants, and the bridge is only placed after the implants have healed and successfully integrated with the jawbone.
 While the procedure takes more time, implant-supported bridges are usually considered to be the most stable and long-lasting bridge option available.

-Check out what others are saying about our dental services on Yelp: Dental Bridges in Albany, OR.
+Check out what others are saying about our dental services on Google: Dental Bridges in Albany, OR.

 Is a dental bridge or an implant a better solution?